LTHTR-DST/hdruk_avoidable_admissions/README.md

 1. Start Anaconda powershell prompt and navigate to the root of this folder.
 2. Execute `./init.bat`
-3. Activate the environment with `conda activate hdruk`
+3. Activate the environment with `conda activate hdruk_aa`
 4. Start JupyterLab with `jupyter-lab`
 5. Alternatively open an IDE (e.g. Code) and set python environment to hdruk_aa